 - Settle it.
 If you know you owe the debt and want to try to make good on it but you can’t pay the full amount (or if the debt has been inflated by fees), then you may want to negotiate to settle it for less than the full amount due.
 This is tricky, though, because once you start negotiating you could reset the statute of limitations.
 You could wind up being sued for the entire debt.
 If you really want to go this route, your best bet is to talk with an attorney first.

 - Send the collector a letter telling them to leave you alone.
 You have the right to ask a debt collector to stop contacting you.
 Once you do that, they are only allowed to contact you to tell you if they are taking legal action against you.
 If you know the debt is outside the statute of limitations, state that in your letter and tell them not to contact you again.
 Don’t be surprised if they sell the debt to someone else, but they shouldn’t bother you again.

 How Long Do Collections Affect My Credit?

-Many of our readers confuse the statute of limitations with the amount of time that collection accounts can appear on credit reports.
-But they are two separate issues.
+Don’t confuse the statute of limitations with the amount of time that collection accounts can appear on credit reports.
+They are two separate issues.